 A more appropriate title might be The Ultimate Overview.
 While this is a good introduction to the Kennedy System of writing sales letters, it’s just that, an introduction.
 But even though it was an overview there is still some insight to be gained.

-The Ultimate Sales Letter, written by Dan Kennedy, is “organized” into parts, chapters and steps.
-I’ve used a modified version of the steps to guide the below summary, as the parts and chapters make no sense to me and confuse the organization of the material.
+The Ultimate Sales Letter, written by Dan Kennedy, is “organized” into parts, chapters, and steps.
+I’ve used a modified version of the steps to guide this summary, as the parts and chapters make no sense to me and confuse the organization of the material.

 Get “Into” the Customer

 The advice in this step is more for professional copywriters.
 Probably you are very aware of what your customers are into, what magazines they read, what websites they visit, what industry events they attend, etc. But, if for some reason, you don’t know much about your customers, this step has an example of a marketer writing for the dental industry that could give you some ideas to better understand your customers.

 Since “[p]eople do not buy things for what they are; they buy things for what they do[,]” Dan recommends writing a list of features and benefits on 3x5 cards so you can reference and arrange when writing your letter.